Alot of happy days in the strangest of times.

 The first five weeks were the DIY weeks at my house: new porch step, new fencing, patio finally finished, wonky tap fixed, new floor in the entrance, upstairs painted, new fitted wardrobes.
 I told you I was lucky.
 I have a very talented other half, who also can't sit still.

-Home-schooling: OH MY GOD.
 I think this might be a good opportunity to say a big thank you to all of those incredible individuals who devote a lifetime to educating our rug rats.
 Teaching two children under five, wow.
-Tearing my hair out comes to mind.

 The children desperately missed their friends, family, and activities.
 Everyone knows how busy we keep our children, and this might be something I rebalance now normal is starting to pop its head around the corner.
-The kids being bored and able to go to the park and play football was a bit of a tease with a locked playground in-sight.
+The kids being bored and only able to go to the park and play football were desperate to go on the locked playground which was just in-sight.
 Children are incredible though, they trust what you tell them, and adapt to the news far better than we do.

 I re-focused my days, getting up super early to start an online course.
-Had fun on car park picnics.
+Had fun trying out car-park picnics.
 Backdoor coffees.
 Lots of cleaning.
 Lots of cooking.
 Lots of eating.
 Detox three times.
 Walking, walking, walking.
 Laughing and playing.

 Joe Wicks: loved it, the kids not so much.
 I had the opportunity and energy to read more.
 I am thankful for this family time.